Anchorage School Board

-Kathleen is a current board member of the Association of Alaska School Boards, an advisory member of the School Business Partnership board and an advocate and member of the ARISE (Anchorage Realizing Indigenous Student Excellence) leadership council.
+Kathleen is a current board member of the Association of Alaska School Boards and an advocate and member of the ARISE (Anchorage Realizing Indigenous Student Excellence) leadership council.

 Kathleen has worked on and built three east-side parks and is a former member and chairman of the Anchorage Parks and Recreation Commission.
 She is the former president and treasurer of both the Russian Jack Community Council and the Federation of Community Councils.

 Phone: 907-742-1101 ext.
 5

 Elisa Snelling was born and raised in Anchorage.
 She attended Scenic Park Elementary, Wendler Jr High, and graduated from Bartlett High in 1996.
 In 2004, Elisa moved to Eagle River to raise their three children, Hanna, Marc and Curtis, who all currently attend an ASD elementary school.

 For the past 19 years, Elisa has progressively advanced her career in the fields of business and accounting, and is currently the Accounting Manager for Brews Brothers, LLC (Glacier Brewhouse and ORSO).
 At the same time, she has extensively volunteered in her community and served more than six years on the Eagle River Valley Community Council as secretary, president, and currently vice president.
 She is serving on the Chugiak Eagle River Chamber of Commerce.